-Meditation is a massive part of my life, and also a big part of keeping my mindfulness about me.
-As we know, mindfulness isn’t about being aware, but being purposely aware, really being in the moment of awareness of your existence.
-For example, I might be aware that I am gardening, but am I really aware of the interaction with nature and the impermanence of everything around me, including myself?
+Meditation is a massive part of my life, and also a big part of cultivating mindfulness on a daily basis.
+As we know, mindfulness isn’t simply about being aware – I mean we all have the awareness that we are someone, living, in this world – but rather being purposely aware, really being present in the moment to see the nakedness of the self and the world around us.
+For example, I might be aware that I am gardening, but am I really aware of the interaction with nature and the beauty of its impermanence and intrinsic connection with everything around me, including myself?

 This might be going over your head a bit if you’re new to all this, but don’t worry, this is a journey you won’t regret taking, and getting to grips with the language used to describe mindfulness takes a level of understanding to get to grips with – even though it shouldn’t, which was the main reason I put the Pocket Mindfulness series together…Anyway, even when you do discover the liberation of living purposefully in the moment, with true seeing from a non-judgmental standpoint, it’s not an easy state to regularly maintain in our modern world of grasping, desire and attachment.
 And this is why I use mindfulness meditation; to help me re-center and rebalance my mind, body and soul.